AuFeld/AuFeld/README.md

 # I love big data and I can not lie

-### Talking about Personal Stuff:
+### A Little About Me:

 - 👨🏽‍💻 I’m a Data Science graduate and an Associate Product Lead at Lambda School;
-- 🤔 My interests are data engineering, software engineering, data structures, algorithms, and soccer;
+- 🤔 My interests are data engineering, software engineering, data structures, algorithms, soccer, and a dash of humor;
 - 💼 I’m pursuing a career to design, engineer, and improve server-side data and applications;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 Please email me if you have any questions.